Decoding QR Codes for fun and profit

 Mask patterns visualized

-While I’m not implementing error correction in this guide, the error correction level will be useful later.
+While we’re not implementing error correction in this guide, the error correction level will be necessary for deinterleaving later.

 Decoding Pt.2: Reading and Unmasking